astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 on, you **must** pay attention to **which** $\beta$ speed goes with which $\gamma$!
 ```

+According to the correspondence principle, the theory we call special
+relativity has to reduce to Newton's mechanics when $\beta\ll 1$.
+As
+$\beta$ approaches 0, $\gamma$ approaches 1.
+Notice that the three
+space terms of the 4-velocity are just the components of the physical
+velocity as Newton would know it.
+The time component is just the speed
+of light.
+At this point, the 4-velocity meets the requirements of the
+correspondence principle.
+If Newton had been able to observe things
+that were moving very fast with respect to him, he probably would have
+noticed that the factor of $\gamma$ would have to be accounted for in
+the definition of the physical velocity of the object.

 If the 4-velocity is a proper 4-vector, then the 4-velocity must obey
 the demand of the Michelson-Morley experiment that its size must be a